Be where your market is remains one of the most basic rules of sales. In today’s world, your B2B buyers are on social media.

 Sales is tough and I know you didn’t get where you are without persistence and constant learning.
 I came across this awesome blog that helped me increase my conversion rates and I thought you might also be interested.

+After writing 10,000 cold emails for 550 companies, this CEO shares her strategy for getting higher response rates.
 If you have any good resources, please pass them along!

 Once you’ve started the conversations via those initial engagements, how do you continue to build momentum and deliberately build those relationships?